 |Templer et al. (2011)||50 US States||-0.35|

-On the whole, it seems plausible that we’ve become less intelligent and less creative in ways that are relevant to scientific work.
+It thus seems plausible that we’ve become less intelligent in ways that are relevant to scientific work.
 If this is so, it will have obviously contributed to our decline in scientific progress.

 Expanding the Circle of “Experts”

 This problem is plausibly compounded by the fact that we now send a huge number of people to college and so require that there be a huge number of academics to teach them.
 To accomplish this, we have to lower the bar of what is required in order to be an academic.